THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 AS A PODCAST HERE

-In these anxious uncertain times when many worry about the spread of the coronavirus, it's worth focusing on another kind of virus that’s all around us, one from which we can by no means be easily quarantined.
+In these anxious uncertain times as we all try to cope with the aftereffects of the coronavirus pandemic, it's worth focusing on another kind of virus that’s all around us, one from which we can all be quite easily infected.
 It’s the virus of Social Sin.

 Can sin be contagious?
 Absolutely!
 God the Father told St. Catherine of Siena in one of her visions transcribed in her celebrated book The Dialogue: “every virtue is obtained by means of your neighbor, and likewise, every defect.”